 Ananda Village is a cooperative spiritual community dedicated to the teachings of Paramhansa Yogananda, founded by his direct disciple, Swami Kriyananda.
-One of the world’s most successful intentional communities, we celebrated our 40th anniversary in 2009.
+One of the world’s most successful intentional communities, we celebrate our 45th anniversary in 2014.

 Here you can find information on the community’s spiritual roots; the need for World Brotherhood Colonies; a look at Ananda’s early years; the main ideals on which we were founded; and requirements for resident membership at Ananda Village.

 Yogananda taught that environment is stronger than will power.
 A person may have the best intention of living a spiritual life, but lacking the support of others, and living in a world focused on materialism, it is all too easy to be diverted from the desire to know God!

 Yogananda’s solution was for people of like mind and ideals to join together to form “world brotherhood colonies”… More